israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  The `delete` operator removes a property from an object.
  Unlike what common belief suggests, the delete operator has nothing to do with directly freeing memory.
 (Memory management is done indirectly via breaking references.)
+ The `delete` operator removes a given property from an object.

 #### `typeof` Operator